The following studies have been closed for enrollment.

 A Longitudinal Assessment of Osteopathic Medical Students' Physical Health (Zachary Glenn, DO Candidate)

-This study is looking for current first and second-year OU-HCOM students at the Athens campus.
+This study is looking for current first- and second-year Heritage College students at the Athens campus.

-This study is looking for subjects 18 years or older with a preliminary assessment that exhibit two or more signs and symptoms that may be caused by the influenza virus.
+This study is looking for subjects 18 years or older with a preliminary assessment that exhibits two or more signs and symptoms that may be caused by the influenza virus.

 Impact of Lifestyle Changes via The Lifestyle Medicine Clinic on Women and Daughters (David Drozek, DO)

-This study is looking for daughters between the ages of 12-18 years old and their mothers who will enroll in The Lifestyle Medicine Clinic.
+This study is looking for daughters between the ages of 12-18 years and their mothers, who will enroll in The Lifestyle Medicine Clinic.

 Metabolic Disease in a Developmental Context: Does Childhood Stress Affect Your Risk for Chronic Disease?
 (Anne Farbman, Gillian Ice, PhD, MPH)

-This study is seeking females between the ages of 40-55 years old who currently reside in Athens, Hocking, Meigs, Morgan, Perry, or Washington Counties in Ohio.
+This study is seeking females between the ages of 40-55 years who currently reside in Athens, Hocking, Meigs, Morgan, Perry or Washington counties in Ohio.